joshwillmoore1/BED-Calculator/README.md

 # BED-Calculator
-A supplementary GUI for the paper titled 'Spinal cord re-treatments using photon and proton based radiotherapy: LQ - derived tolerances doses'.
+A supplementary GUI for the paper titled 'Further development of spinal cord re-treatment dose estimation: including radiotherapy with protons and light ions'.

 BED CALCULATOR